Cog-Creators/Red-DiscordBot/docs/red_core_data_statement.rst

 ..
-Red Core Data Statement
+Blue Core Data Statement

 =====================
-Red and End User Data
+Blue and End User Data
 =====================

 Notes for everyone
 ******************

-What data Red collects
+What data Blue collects
 ----------------------

-Red and the cogs included with it collect some amount of data about users for the bot's normal operations.
+Blue and the cogs included with it collect some amount of data about users for the bot's normal operations.

 The bot will keep track of a short history of usernames/nicknames.
 It will also